Saturn/live-football-ontv/README.md

 This example shows some live Real Madrid fixtures:

 ![notification example screenshot](https://raw.githubusercontent.com/Saturn/live-football-ontv/master/screenshot.jpg)

-> http://www.live-footballontv.com is dedicated to providing the most up-to-date, extensive and accurate listings of live football on TV in the UK.
-Live-FootballOnTV.Com includes schedules of live football on television from broadcasters including: Sky Sports, BT Sport, BBC, ITV, British Eurosport, S4C, Premier Sports and more.

 1. Script pulls in all of the matches available on the http://www.live-footballontv.com page.
 2. Parses each match into a single list while applying a sane date format